-La Jolla Shores
+1. La Jolla Shores Beach

-This is why snorkeling, scuba and kayak tours of La Jolla’s seven sea caves launch from here with ease.
+This is why snorkeling, scuba, and kayak tours of La Jolla’s seven sea caves launch from here with ease.
 It’s also possible to boogie board and SUP.
 Excellent surfing happens to the north near Scripps Pier.
 Bring your gear or rent it nearby.
-Surf Diva offers lessons, clinics and camps for kids and teens who want to learn how to surf or SUP (highly recommend) at La Jolla Shores, too.
+Surf Diva offers lessons, clinics, and camps for kids and teens who want to learn how to surf or SUP (highly recommend) at La Jolla Shores, too.
 I also recommend Everyday California.

-Pacific Beach/Mission Beach
+2. Pacific Beach/Mission Beach

 Pacific Beach and Mission Beach are young-at-heart neighborhoods located right next to each other.
 Pacific Beach, in particular, is popular with the college crowd.
-The neighborhoods share a nearly 3-mile beach boardwalk that is fun to ride, bike and skate (safely) along.
+The neighborhoods share a nearly 3-mile beach boardwalk that is fun to ride, bike, and skate (safely) along.

-Find excellent fast casual food and Belmont Park along the boardwalk.
+Find excellent fast-casual food and Belmont Park along the boardwalk.
 An excellent surfing school, San Diego Surf School, gives lessons, camps, and clinics in the more family-friendly North Pacific Beach near Law Street.

 We’re lucky to have bay beaches and ocean beaches in San Diego.
 Mission Bay is a humanmade aquatic park that borders Pacific Beach and Mission Beach.
-Hotels like The Catamaran Resort Hotel and Spa offer water sports equipment rentals onsite for families to check out and use including kayaks, SUP, aqua cycles, sailboats and more.
+Hotels like The Catamaran Resort Hotel and Spa offer water sports equipment rentals onsite for families to check out and use including kayaks, SUP, aqua cycles, sailboats, and more.

 TIPYou can swim in the bay though the water can be murky in spots.
 It’s best for water sports.

-Coronado Municipal Beach in front of Hotel Del Coronado offers up gentle waves and a vast sandy area for beachgoing.
-The sand sparkles with gold flecks of a mineral called mica which is pretty to see in the shore break.
+Coronado Central Beach in front of Hotel Del Coronado offers up gentle waves and a vast sandy area for beachgoing.
+The sand sparkles with gold flecks of a mineral called mica, which is pretty to see in the shore break.
 It’s a big beach, should the teens and tweens want to break from the family to walk along the shoreline for shelling and even some winter tide pooling.
 You can learn to surf here, too.

 Silver Strand State Beach in front of Loews Coronado Bay Resort is also a quintessential SoCal beach with lots of space on the sand and in the water to enjoy.
 Loews at the Strand (seasonal) offers beach rentals (free for hotel guests).
-Coronado Surfing Academy provides lessons here.
+Coronado Surfing Academy provides surfing lessons here.
 Enjoy fishing, swimming, shelling, surfing, camping, and all sorts of beach activities here.